Vjonquiere/chess/README.md

 The reports will be available under `target/site/jacoco`

 ### Learn how to use the app
-You can have a small brief by running the programm with `-h` but a complete guide is available in the `chess/README` file.
-For example, it contains more details on how to play on the different interfaces and explaination on special features (UCI, monitoring, ...).
+You can have a small brief by running the program with `-h`, but a complete guide is available in the `chess/README` file.
+For example, it contains more details on how to play on the different interfaces and explanation on special features (UCI, monitoring, ...).

 # Uninstall